 A newly-qualified solicitor may not have the same level of expertise as a solicitor with 20 years of experience.
 You also need to find out whether Will writing is their area of expertise.

-For example, there are solicitors out there that draft Wills – but whose main work is conveyancing or family law.
+For example, there are solicitors out there who draft Wills – but whose main work is conveyancing or family law.

 I wouldn’t recommend going to see such a person.
 Your best option by far, is to see someone for whom Will writing is their main activity, so they’re used to doing it, day in, day out.
 Such a person will have both the level of expertise and the reassurance that you need.

 Whoever you choose to draft your Wills, make sure you’re comfortable with them and that you’ve asked those questions.
 They won’t feel offended – they’ll understand your need to know those things.

 Your Will is an important document to get drafted.
 It’s in your best interests to know that you’ve got the right person doing it for you.